Startups and the opportunities offered by IoT

 IoT is not just about us (humans) and maybe not particularly about the connected machines.
 Most probably, IoT is going to be important because of the new ways information will be collected and utilized.

 According to Gartner, there are about 5 billion sensors currently connected to the Internet, and this number will reach 21 billion in 2020 and 40 billion by 2030.

 Every sensor gives us some data, and together they give us huge amounts of data to be collated, analyzed and utilized.
 This inevitably creates a broad spectrum of new data analysis algorithms, machine learning, low-power connectivity solutions and many more possibilities for data usage.

 Let’s imagine how this may change some industries we know

 In agriculture and farming, for example, you might distribute smart sensors among the seeds and monitor temperatures, humidity, soil acidity and other metrics with an accuracy of as little as a square foot.

 Then you might water or fertilize your plants according to their actual needs.
-You wouldn’t even need to schedule this; the tractor powered by an onboard computer will screen the data from the sensors around and automatically adjust watering levels according to actual needs (for example, look at this startup).
+You wouldn’t even need to schedule this; the tractor (or might be drone) will screen the data from the sensors around and automatically adjust watering levels according to actual needs (for example, look at this startup).